-Join Bill Weinman for an in-depth discussion in this video About app extensions, part of iOS 9 App Extensions.
+Join Bill Weinman for an in-depth discussion in this video About app extensions, part of iOS 9 App Development: Extensions.

 - iOS app extensions are used to extend the capabilities of an IOS app beyond the scope of the app itself.
 An extension is a separate executable that is delivered as part of the application bundle with your app.
 The app that contains the extensions is called the Host App.
 The Host App provides context for the extensions and often shares code and data with its extensions.
 There are a number of different types of app extensions called Extension Points.